Alveolar process: Terminology

-The curved portion of the process is referred to as the alveolar arch.
 The alveolar bone proper, also called bundle bone, directly surrounds the teeth.

 The terms alveolar border, alveolar crest, and alveolar margin describe the extreme rim of the bone nearest to the crowns of the teeth.

-The part of alveolar bone between two adjacent teeth is known as the interdental septum (or interdental bone).The connected, supporting area of the jaw (delineated by the apexes of the roots of the teeth) is known as the basal bone.
+The part of alveolar bone between two adjacent teeth is known as the interdental septum (or interdental bone).
+The connected, supporting area of the jaw (delineated by the apexes of the roots of the teeth) is known as the basal bone.